Learning Tips 20 March 2026 6 min read

 Camille

 Most people try to learn vocabulary by writing words in a list and reading them over and over.
-It feels productive — but the research is clear: it's one of the least effective methods.
+It feels productive, but the research is clear: it's one of the least effective methods there is.
+You recognise the word an hour later, feel good about it, and then lose it within a week because nothing about the method forces your brain to actually retrieve it.

 1. Spaced Repetition

-Apps like Anki use an algorithm to show you words just before you're about to forget them.
-This "spaced repetition" is the single most effective technique for long-term retention.
-15 minutes a day with Anki beats 2 hours of list-reading.
+Apps like Anki use an algorithm to show you a word just before you're about to forget it, based on how well you knew it last time.
+This "spaced repetition" is the single most effective technique for long-term retention, because it forces retrieval at exactly the moment your memory needs reinforcing.
+Re-reading a list feels productive but skips that step entirely.
+15 focused minutes a day with a spaced repetition tool beats 2 hours of passively reading through a vocabulary list.

 2. Learn Words in Context

 Don't learn manger in isolation.
 Learn it in a sentence: Je mange une pomme le matin.
-Your brain stores memories through associations — the more context, the stronger the memory.
+Your brain stores memories through associations, and a bare word floating on its own has almost nothing to attach to.
+The more context around a word, the more retrieval paths your brain has to find it again later: the sentence it appeared in, the situation you imagined, even the emotion attached to it.

 3. Use New Words the Same Day